ide/dash-button/README.md

 subscription.remove();
 ```

 You can add both normal and async functions.
-If you add an async function, Plasma Dash waits for the promise to settle before listening to new button presses.
+If you add an async function, Dash Button waits for the promise to settle before listening to new button presses.

 ## API